 The more public areas are located on the lower ground floor including the entrance foyer, community centre, offices, café and hair and beauty.
 The café has been located in the south east corner with a large window providing views back towards the approach road.

 Our concept and philosophy is to achieve an open, fresh and vibrant feel of this area.
 The proposal achieves this by introducing a clear, open layout and full height glazing to the spaces creating views across to the east to the beautiful woodland and to the west to the enclosed resident gardens.
 The space will be flooded with natural daylight creating a light airy space.

-At first floor level access is provided from the lounge area to the resident garden to the west and to the east an enclosed terrace providing the opportunity for a large area of comfortable seating in the fresh air, in close proximity to the woodland.
+At ground floor level access is provided from the lounge area to the resident garden to the west and to the east an enclosed terrace providing the opportunity for a large area of comfortable seating in the fresh air, in close proximity to the woodland.

 The building has been designed to fulfil the following criteria:

 - To complement the character of the surrounding area.

 - To create domestic scales with a traditional style by the use of a suitable choice of materials, colours and details.

 - To respect the scale of existing amenities and existing residential properties whilst enhancing the local environment.

 - To create an enhanced landscape setting both from within the site and wider context.